cloudflare/workers-docs/reference/tooling/serverless/config.md

           events: ...
 ```

-`worker`: the name of which the script will be as in this case`scriptName`
+`name`: the name of which the script will be as in this case `scriptName`

-`script`: the path to the script from the current directory
+`script`: the path to the script from the current directory omitting the extension `.js`

 `webpack`(*optional*): specifies what webpack operation to perform on this individual Worker script.
 See webpack

 `environment`(*optional*) : any environment variables set before deploy this will be passed as a binding as a secret [TODO: link to kv secrets ]to the scripts deployed.
 If `CLOUDFLARE_AUTH_KEY` and `CLOUDFLARE_AUTH_EMAIL` are omitted make sure to set them in your environment variables. **Please don't commit a file with your API key**.
-See more in Auth[TODO: link]
+See more in Environment[TODO: link]

 `resources`(*optional*) : see Resources below